Vaccinations for senior citizens

 The whooping cough vaccine is part of the basic national vaccine program in Finland, but the effectiveness of vaccine weakens quite rapidly and epidemics are reasonably common in school-age children.
 Due to the danger of the disease, booster doses have been recommended for parents, e.g. just before pregnancy, during pregnancy, or immediately after delivery.
 Similarly, it is conceivable that grandparent protection could be well recommended to prevent the disease from spreading to newborns.
 And as the epidemic in the monastery showed, the disease is not completely harmless to the elderly either.
 The most common complications associated with whooping cough in adults are weight loss, urinary incontinence, fainting, and fractures of the ribs due to cough.
 In the elderly, every fifth prolonged cough is a symptom caused by whooping cough.

 The whooping cough vaccine is most often given together with tetanus and diphtheria vaccines.
-Almost everyone in Finland has received a boost against whooping cough for the last time as an infant or at school, and is prone to getting and spreading whooping cough to others.
+Almost everyone in Finland has received a booster against whooping cough for the last time as an infant or at school, and is prone to getting and spreading whooping cough to others.
 So when boosting tetanus and diphtheria, a single dose of a vaccine with an additional effect against whooping cough may well be administered to adults or the elderly.
 The whooping cough vaccine boosters are no longer given, but the tetanus and diphtheria boosters are continued every 10 years after the age of 65 in Finland.

 The tetanus vaccine should be renewed

-Tick-borne encephalitis (TBE) has spread to an ever-widening area in Finland
+Tick-borne encephalitis (TBE) in Finland

 As previously already mentioned the senior citizens are now in good condition and move around a lot in nature, thus exposing them to diseases transmitted by ticks.
 The TBE virus affects people of all ages, but the older the patient, the more common the disease leading to paralysis, convulsions and death.
 The need for TBE vaccination depends primarily on place of residence and one’s own lifestyle, but age is also important in this regard.